WTTJ/algoliax/README.md

 It's possible to define multiple indexes for a same model.

-To do this just specify an array of index names, or in your `index_name/0` runtime function, return an array.
+To achieve this, just specify an array of index names, or simply return an array in your `index_name/0` runtime function

 ```elixir
 defmodule Article do